arloliu/go-secs/README.md

 * **Quoting and Escaping:** Supports various SML formats, including different quoting styles for stream and function codes and handling of non-printable ASCII characters and escape sequences.
 * **Strict Mode:** Offers a strict parsing mode that adheres to the ASCII standard and handles escape characters literally.

+> Refer to the [SML document](sml/README.md) for details.

 ## Package Introduction
-* secs2 -  provides data structures and functions for working with SECS-II messages
+* **secs2** -  provides data structures and functions for working with SECS-II messages
-* gem - provides functions for creating GEM messages, offers a convenient way to generate SECS-II messages for various GEM message types.
+* **gem** - provides functions for creating GEM messages, offers a convenient way to generate SECS-II messages for various GEM message types.
-* hsms - provides functions and interfaces for establishing/decoding HSMS control and data message and defining generic interface for HSMS session.
+* **hsms** - provides functions and interfaces for establishing/decoding HSMS control and data message and defining generic interface for HSMS session.
-* hsmsss - provides an implementation of HSMS-SS (HSMS Single Session) for communication according to the SEMI E37 standard.
+* **hsmsss** - provides an implementation of HSMS-SS (HSMS Single Session) for communication according to the SEMI E37 standard.
-* logger - provides a standardized way for different logging frameworks to be integrated into go-secs.
+* **logger** - provides a standardized way for different logging frameworks to be integrated into go-secs.

-## Object representation HSMS/SECS-II Message
+## Object Representation of HSMS/SECS-II Messages

+The `go-secs` library provides a structured object representation of HSMS/SECS-II messages and data items using interfaces and concrete types.

-The SECS-II message is defined by the `secs2.SECS2Message` interface, which defines stream code, funtcion code, waitbit, and SECS-II data item method.
-The GEM message generation functions in the `gem` package implement this interface.
+* **`secs2.SECS2Message` Interface:** This interface defines the core components of a SECS-II message, including the stream code, function code, wait bit (W-bit), and the SECS-II data item.
+The `gem` package provides functions for generating GEM (Generic Equipment Model) messages that implement this interface.

-The `hsms.HSMSMessage` embeds `secs2.SECS2Message` and extends the method definitions including session ID, system bytes, header bytes...etc.
+* **`hsms.HSMSMessage` Interface:** This interface extends `secs2.SECS2Message` to include HSMS-specific attributes, such as the session ID, system bytes, and header bytes.

-The HSMS messages can be represented by the `hsms.DataMessage` and `hsms.ControlMessage` objects which implements `hsms.HSMSMessage` interface.

-The SECS-II data item has a unified `secs2.Item` interface, and all types of data item implements it.
+* **`hsms.DataMessage` and `hsms.ControlMessage`:** These structs are concrete implementations of the `hsms.HSMSMessage` interface. `hsms.DataMessage` represents SECS-II data messages used for exchanging information, while `hsms.ControlMessage` represents control messages used for managing the HSMS connection.

+* **`secs2.Item` Interface:** This interface provides a unified representation of SECS-II data items.
+All SECS-II data types (ASCII, Binary, Boolean, Float, Int, Uint, List) implement this interface.

+**Object Hierarchy**
 ```text
 hsms.HSMSMessage (interface): embeds secs2.SECS2Message interface
 ├── hsms.DataMessage